-- a) All tyres must be operated in accordance with the prescriptions issued prior to each Event by the FIA and the procedures set out in the Appendix to these Sporting Regulations. - b) Tyres will only be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - c) If an additional driver is used (see Article 26.1(b)) he must use the tyres allocated to the nominated driver he replaced. - d) If an additional specification of dry-weather tyre is made available in accordance with Article 24.1(b) two sets of these tyres will be allocated to each driver for use during P1 and P2.
-Any such tyres must be electronically returned no later than two hours after the end of P2. - e) If P1 or P2 are declared wet one additional set of intermediate tyres will be made available to all drivers.
+- a) All tyres must be operated in accordance with the prescriptions issued prior to each Event by the FIA and the procedures set out in the Appendix to these Sporting Regulations. - b) The only sets of tyres which may be used during an Event are those which are defined in Article 24.2(a). - Any driver who uses a set of tyres of differing specifications during the race may not complete more than three laps on this set before changing them for a set of tyres of the same specification.
+A penalty under Article 38.3(d) will be imposed on any driver who does not change tyres within three laps.
+For the avoidance of doubt, a set of tyres of differing specifications will not be considered when assessing the number of specifications used during the race. - Tyres will only be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - d) If an additional driver is used (see Article 26.1(b)) he must use the tyres allocated to the nominated driver he replaced. - e) If an additional specification of dry-weather tyre is made available in accordance with Article 24.1(b) two sets of these tyres will be allocated to each driver for use during P1 and P2.
+Any such tyres must be electronically returned no later than two hours after the end of P2. - f) If P1 or P2 are declared wet one additional set of intermediate tyres will be made available to all drivers.
 Under such circumstances, one used set of intermediate tyres must be electronically returned before the start of the qualifying practice session. - If neither P1 nor P2 are declared wet, but the likelihood of P3 being declared wet is deemed by the FIA to be high, one additional set of intermediate tyres will be made available to all drivers.
-Under such circumstances, one set of intermediate tyres must be electronically returned before the start of the qualifying practice session. - f) From the thirteen sets of dry-weather tyres allocated to each driver under Article 24.2(c): - i) One set of the mandatory Q3 tyre specification may not be used nor returned before Q3 and, for the cars that qualified for Q3, must be electronically returned no later than three and a half hours after the end of Q3. - ii) Two sets of the mandatory race specification(s) may not be returned before the race.
+Under such circumstances, one set of intermediate tyres must be electronically returned before the start of the qualifying practice session. - g) From the thirteen sets of dry-weather tyres allocated to each driver under Article 24.2(c) : - i) One set of the mandatory Q3 tyre specification may not be used nor returned before Q3 and, for the cars that qualified for Q3, must be electronically returned no later than three and a half hours after the end of Q3. - ii) Two sets of the mandatory race specification(s) may not be returned before the race.
 For the avoidance of doubt, if there are two mandatory race tyre specifications, one set of each specification may not be returned before the race.